 Without a doubt, hardware cloth is the Lamborghini of poultry fencing, and its price tag reflects as much.
 Because it is a costly material, hardware cloth is best applied in and around the coop, and any coop windows should have a layer of 1/2-inch hardware cloth mesh lining the pane.
 Use hardware cloth to secure gaps bigger than 1 inch in diameter throughout the coop.
 At night, your chickens should sleep behind hardware cloth no matter where they roam throughout the day.

-In truth, hardware cloth is not actually fencing.
+In truth, hardware cloth is not actually a chicken fence.
 Some chicken keepers—including yours truly—prefer to use hardware cloth as the mesh on outdoor runs, creating a predator-proof outdoor space.
 The entire run is as secure as a locked coop, and the chickens don’t require locking up each night.
 But when the birds get free-range time to pasture outside of the run, one of the following forms of fencing is recommended.

 Electric Net Fencing